 It gives strength, wisdom, direction, you name it, prayer provides it.
 When we create a habit of prayer, they will in turn be trained and learn how to do the same.

-2) Write it down
+2) Write down the goals, big or small

 Write those goals down!
 Goals, dreams, ideas, scriptures, anything the Lord brings to mind.
 Do it along with your teen and maybe help undercover any dreams you both may have!